last

 Recommended FTDI CDM (D2XX)

-drivers - Virtual
+drivers Windows only- Virtual

 COM Port Drivers older

-FTDI Drivers here
+FTDI Drivers here.

 Sources for cable and/or Plug Adaptor: